How long can a landlord leave you without a fridge?

 Acceptable Time-frames for Fridge Repairs or Replacements

 Determining an exact time-frame for how long a landlord can leave a tenant without a functioning fridge is not straightforward, as the acceptable period will vary based on several factors, including the reason for the malfunction, the accessibility of repair services, and the relevant laws regulating rental properties in the region.
-Nonetheless, landlords are typically expected to deal with fridge problems as expeditiously as feasible, taking the following factors into account:
+Nonetheless, landlords have to deal with fridge problems as expeditiously as feasible, taking the following factors into account:

 Knowing a realistic duration for fixing or replacing a fridge will depend on the situation.
 Usually, landlords should strive to address fridge problems within a few days to a week, based on the accessibility of repair services and substitute appliances.
 However, this timeline could be extended if replacement parts must be ordered or if there are other mitigating circumstances that cause delays.